valerioscisci/portfolio-valerio/posts/en/riassunto-2021.md

 title: The summary of my 2021
 date: '08/01/2022'
 cover_image: images/blog/2022/il-mio-2021.jpg
-description: Juggling between travels, new experiences and exciting projects
+description: The year that has just ended is rightfully at the top of the ranking of the best years I have lived on this little blue planet we call Earth.
+Started in the worst way having been stuck...
-category: ['travels ✈️', 'work 🤵‍♂️', 'remote working 👨‍💻', 'investments 📈']
+category: ['travels ✈️', 'work 🤵‍♂️', 'smartworking 👨‍💻', 'investments 📈']
 locale: en
 ---